arturmpinho/Speranza/README.md

 #### Structure

 The structure of this website will be quite simple as the main focus is on the data handling.
-Therefore, the website will consist of mainly 3 pages, the Landing Page, the Clinical Trials and the User's Dashboard page.
+Therefore, the website will consist of mainly 3 pages, the Landing Page, the Clinical Trials and the User's Dashboard page, as know as "My Trials & Reviews".

 ##### Navigation bar and Footer
 Throuhgout the entire website, the user will constantly have access to the Navigation bar, displaying according to the need the necessary sections.